rlorenzini/nodeassignments/reactlearning/day2/README.md

 # What is 'e'?

-e is not unique to React. e stands for event, and stores the value of the event.
-When you console.log(e), you'll see an object full of functions and data. e has a lot of utility, but doesn't display what we want from the start.
-Looking through the e object, we find e has a property "target" which has a property "value".
+**e** is not unique to React. e stands for event, and stores the value of the event.
+When you console.log(**e**), you'll see an object full of functions and data. **e** has a lot of utility, but doesn't display what we want from the start.
+Looking through the **e** object, we find **e** has a property "target" which has a property "value".

 <img src="./pictures/logTargetValue.png"/>

 Since our function is onChange for the input element, the target is the input and the value is the value of the input element.
-When we log e.target.value, we get the changing value for the input element.
+When we log **e**.target.value, we get the changing value for the input element.
 But...
 It still will not display what we want since we have not set a state.

 <img src="./pictures/setTargetValue.png"/>

-By giving e.target.value a state, we have now told React to hold onto the input element's changing value for us.
+By giving **e**.target.value a state, we have now told React to hold onto the input element's changing value for us.
 Now, instead of logging the line of code for the element, we get the actual input element's value.

 <img src="./pictures/seeStateChange.png"/>